What are vulture funds? Definition and examples

 The Puerto Rican debt crisis

-Puerto Rico, an unincorporated territory of the United States, now finds itself in a similar situation.
+Puerto Rico, an unincorporated territory of the United States, found finds itself in a similar situation a few years ago.
 Its government filed for bankruptcy.
-It currently owes more than $75 billion in pension and bond debt to its creditors.
+At the time it owed more than $75 billion in pension and bond debt to its creditors.

-Most of the creditors are US hedge fund and mutual fund managers, including Aurelius Capital Management, Franklin, and Oppenheimer.
+Most of the creditors were US hedge fund and mutual fund managers, including Aurelius Capital Management, Franklin, and Oppenheimer.